shry678/faros_takehome/README.md

 Try running the script with different usernames and the optional parameters.

 Cases to try:
-- Try entering a GitHub username that does not exist
+-  Run the script with a GitHub username that does not exist.
+You should expect to see a 404 Error message in command line.
-- Try running the command with a username that has many repositories (i.e. user: `postmodern`) and save the graph images generated.
+-  Run the script with a username that has many repositories (i.e. user: `postmodern`) and save the graph images generated.
+You should expect to see 4 graph images saved as .png's in the project directory!

 Unit tests are written in `metrics_test.py`.
 The unit tests compare the actual API responses to mock JSON data.